scylladb/scylla-monitoring/docs/source/install/start_all.rst

 Prometheus Retention Period
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Prometheus retention period is set for 2 weeks by default.
+Prometheus retention period is set for two weeks by default.
 A common request is how to set it to something else.
-It is also an opportunity to demonstrates how to set a Prometheus specific command line option.
+It is also an opportunity to demonstrate how to set a Prometheus specific command line option.
 Prometheus storage configuration is covered here_.

 .. _here: https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects